bounswe/bounswe2022group2/learnify/mobile/README.md

-# LearnOn
+# Learnify

-Mobile/Android version of our app, LearnOn, which is an online learning platform.
+Mobile/Android version of our app, Learnify, which is an online learning platform.

 ## Getting Started